google/prettytensor/docs/Loss.md

 Computes the string join across dimensions in the given string Tensor of shape `[d_0, d_1, ..., d_n-1]`.
 Returns a new Tensor created by joining the input strings with the given separator (default: empty string).
 Negative indices are counted backwards from the end, with `-1` being equivalent to `n - 1`.
-Passing an empty `axis` joins all strings in linear index order and outputs a scalar string.

 For example: